StefanMiranda/StefanMiranda/README.md

 - 👋 Hi, I’m @StefanMiranda
 - 👀 I’m interested in Technology and Programing
-- 🌱 I’m currently learning on Launch X LATAM
+- 🌱 I’m currently learning on Undefined Academy and Udemy
-- 💞️ I’m looking to collaborate on Microsoft
+- 💞️ I’m looking to collaborate on Microsoft | Azure | FB

 <!---